A heat pump extracts heat energy from the air or ground, even when it is cold outside, and uses it to warm your home.

 - The ASHP, domestic hot water cylinder, buffer tank, circulation pumps and all of the connecting brassware for the components

-It’s possible to offset the initial cost of installing an air source heating system by applying for government incentives like the Renewable Heat Incentive.
+It’s possible to reduce the initial cost of installing an air source heating system by applying for government incentives like the Boiler Upgrade Scheme, which offers an upfront voucher of £5000 for eligible properties

 To find out more about ground source heat pump costs, head over to our GSHP information page.